 Cherrapunji (Sohra), Meghalaya, India

-Another place in Meghalaya state just 15 kilometers east of Mawsynram, Cherrapunji is the place with the second-highest average annual rainfall.
-Also located at an elevation of about 1,400 meters, Cherrapunji receives 11,856.8 mm (466.80 inches) of average annual precipitation.
-Some of the highest waterfalls in India are located near Cherrapunji, like the Nohkalikai Falls (340 m/1,115 ft) and the Nohsngithiang Falls (315 metres/1,033 ft).
+Another place in Meghalaya state just 15 km (9.3 miles) east of Mawsynram, Cherrapunji is the place with the second-highest average annual rainfall.
+Also located at an elevation of about 1,400 m, Cherrapunji received 11,621 mm (457.52 in) of average annual rainfall from 1973 to 2020.

 Tutunendo, Colombia

-Tutunendo is a small town in Colombia.
-It is the third wettest place on Earth and receives 11,596.1 mm (456.54 inches) of average annual rainfall.
-Unlike Mawsynram and Cherrapunji, Tutendo receives rainfall all year round.
+Tutunendo district in Colombia is the third rainiest place on Earth.
+The average annual rainfall in the district is 11,596 mm (456.54 in).
+Unlike Mawsynram and Cherrapunji, Tutunendo receives rainfall all year round.

-It should be noted that the average annual rainfall value changes with time.
-The wettest place on Earth may change.
-There are already claims by some places for the title.
+(It should be noted that the average annual rainfall value changes with time.
+The wettest place on Earth may change.)